uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 ![](ggplot2_intro_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

+Let’s go through our essential elements once more:

   - The `ggplot()` function initialises a ggplot object.
-It can be used to declare the input data frame and to specify the set of plot aesthetics intended to be common throughout all subsequent layers (unless specifically overridden).
+In it, we declare the **input data frame** and specify the set of plot aesthetics used throughout all layers of our plot;
-  - The `aes()` function groups our mappings of aesthetics to variables.
+  - The `aes()` function groups our **mappings of aesthetics to variables**;
-  - The `geom_<...>()` functions specify what geometric element we want to use.
+  - The `geom_<...>()` function specifies what **geometric element** we want to use.

-Let’s it with a new dataset: `mpg`, which stands for “miles per gallon”.
+Scatterplots are often used to look at the relationship between two variables.
+Let’s try it with a new dataset: `mpg` (which stands for “miles per gallon”), a dataset about fuel efficiency of different models of cars.

 ``` r
 ?mpg